FAQs and General Information

 - Content acquisition costs, which are payments to content providers from whom we license video and other content for distribution on YouTube advertising and subscription services and Google Play (we pay fees to these content providers based on revenues generated or a flat fee).
 Content acquisition costs also include licensing costs for news from our Google News Showcase product.

-Workforce Reduction and Real Estate Optimization
+Workforce Reduction and Office Space Optimization

 - In January 2023, we announced a reduction of our workforce.

-- The majority of the future compensation and severance expense were accrued in Q1 for the affected employees and reflected in severance and related charges.
+- The majority of the future compensation and severance expense were accrued in Q1 2023 for the affected employees and reflected in severance and related charges.

 - Please refer to our consolidated financial statements as filed with the SEC for further details on the timing, classification and amount of charges associated with reductions in our workforce.